 What is Pradaxa?

 Pradaxa is an anti-coagulant, or blood thinner, prescribed to lower the risk of stroke in patients with atrial fibrillation.
-Almost immediately after entering the market, Pradaxa became associated with serious and life-threatening injuries, including:
+Almost immediately after entering the market, Pradaxa became associated with serious and life-threatening injuries, including uncontrollable bleeding of the:

 - Gastrointestinal (GI) system